Lithou/Sandbox/Image Flags (Extended Documentation).md

 This flag will tilt the image and apply an effect so that the image appears to be attached to the background by a piece of scotch tape.

 By default it is floated to the right and is 400 pixels wide.
-The [[Snippet - Image Flags#Size Flags|Size]]and [[Snippet - Image Flags#Orientation and Position Flags|Orientation]] flags will override these values.
+The [[Image Flags (Core Documentation)#Size Flags|Size]]and [[Image Flags (Core Documentation)#Orientation and Position Flags|Orientation]] flags will override these values.

-You can also apply [[Snippet - Image Flags#Color Flags]] to the color of the tape, but will need to specify the "::before" element in order to do so.
+You can also apply [[Image Flags (Core Documentation)#Color Flags]] to the color of the tape, but will need to specify the "::before" element in order to do so.

 ---
 ## Push Pin